clearwater/octopress/source/_posts/2012-01-24-attack-of-the-switec-clones.markdown

 call this motor the MR1108.
 The MCR [data sheet](/resources/mcr/2010410104720473.pdf) lists the Switec and VID motors as alternatives.

-The ebay seller had these marked unabiguously as Switec motors in their auction.
-Maybe VID and MCR have licensed the technology from Switec Juken, or maybe VID and MCR are just ripping off the designs?
+The eBay seller had these marked unambiguously as X25.168 motors in their auction, but didn't specifically say they were from Switec.
+I wonder if any of the eBay offers are actual Switec motors?